dubo-dubon-duponey/docker-airplay/README.md

 You need to run this in `host` or `mac(or ip)vlan` networking (because of mDNS).

+Alternatively, you could broadcast mDNS announce in a sidecar (using goello for example), but you are on your own on this.

 ### Additional arguments

 The following environment variables allow for high-level control over shairport:

+* MDNS_NAME controls the announced name
 * OUTPUT (alsa|pipe|stdout) controls the output
+* DEVICE (example: default:CARD=Mojo) controls the output device (default to "default")
-* LOG_LEVEL if set to "debug" will pass along -vvv and --statistics
+* LOG_LEVEL if set to "debug" will pass along -vvv and --statistics to shairport
-* MDNS_NAME controls the announced name
-* PORT controls the port to bind to
+* PORT controls the port to bind to (defaults to 5000)
+* _EXPERIMENTAL_AIRPLAY_VERSION if set to 2 will use goplay instead of shairport (this is widely experimental and not guaranteed to do anything useful)

 Any additional arguments passed when running the image will get fed to the `shairport-sync` binary directly.